deepkit-rest/rest/src/rest/README.md

 }
 ```

-> `getQuery()` is a good place to filter the entities that the user can view.
+> The `Query` object returned from `getQuery()` will be the base `Query` for every CRUD Actions, so it's a good place to filter the entities to restrict what the user can view.
 For example you can allow the user to view only his own `Book`:
 >
 > ```ts
 > getQuery() {